Rejns/mean-app-wannabe/README.md

-Simple twitter app using some cool features and javascript technologies
+Simple MEAN application for writing posts using some cool features like JWT authentication, infinite-scroll and pagination.

 ## Installation
 Prior to installation make sure you have `node`, `git` and `bower` installed